 Procession of seven objects to dedicate seven offerings to Gozu Tenno (Suzuki no Mikoto) ©Odeyo Minamiaizu

-On July 23rd, the most famous procession of the Aizu Tajima Gion Festival, the Nanaoui procession, will be held from 7:50 a.m.
-The “Shichigyoki Procession” is a procession in which people praying for the exodus of epidemics and a good harvest to dedicate seven offerings to Gozu Tenno (Sushoson), and about 100 relatives and followers of Otoya-gumi went to the shrine. march toward
+procession of the Aizu Tajima Gion Festival, the Nanaoui procession, will be held from 7:50 a.m.
+The ``Shichigyoki Procession'' is a procession in which people praying for the exodus of epidemics and a rich harvest, dedicate seven offerings to Gozu Tenno (Sushoson), and about 100 relatives and followers of Otoya-gumi go to the shrine. march toward

 A gorgeous bride procession.
 Women without hidden white horns are married ©Fukushima Travel